nathanhleung/evmtx/README.md

 ### Running

-1. Run `make frontend-build` to build the frontend static site
-1. Run `git submodule update --init --recursive` to download our fork of Foundry
-1. Run `pip install -r requirements.txt` to install Python dependencies
-1. Run `make anvil` to build our fork of Foundry
-1. Run `make cli` to run the app
+After cloning the repo, run `make all` to download all dependencies and start the app.

 ### Development